Leave a Message

 The Railroad, Ferry & Birth of Mill Valley

-Marin’s first true residential growth accelerated in the late 1800s with ferry connections to San Francisco and the Mount Tamalpais Scenic Railway.
+Residential growth in Marin accelerated with ferry connections to San Francisco and the Mount Tamalpais Scenic Railway.
+Mill Valley became a wooded retreat, attracting visitors seeking cooler air, redwoods, and relief from urban density.

 Sausalito & Waterfront Development